Conservatoire national supérieur de musique et de danse de Lyon

-The Conservatoire national supérieur de musique et de danse de Lyon, sometimes referred to as the Conservatoire de Lyon, is a conservatory for the study of music and dance, located in Lyon, France.
+The Conservatoire national supérieur de musique et de danse de Lyon ([kɔ̃sɛʁvatwaʁ nɑsjɔnal sypeʁjœʁ də myzik e də dɑ̃s də ljɔ̃]; "Lyon National Superior Conservatory of Dance and Music"; CNSMDL), often simply the Conservatoire de Lyon, is a conservatory for the study of music and dance, located in Lyon, France.

 It is one of the two existing Conservatoire national supérieur de musique et de danse in France, the other being the Conservatoire de Paris in Paris.

 About

 Under the Ministry of Culture and Communication, CNSMDL is administered by a board whose chairman is appointed by the minister.
 The current director is Géry Moutier.
 He directs the conservatory with a deputy director.
 He is also assisted with a director of musical studies, a director of choreographic studies and a board of educational guidance.
 The teaching staff consists of 180 teachers, assistants and attendants.
 The administrative and technical team comprises 65 people.
 Enrollments are 500 musicians and 90 dancers.
 Foreign students account for 15% of the workforce.

 The average season consists of nearly 300 public events that are part of the educational project, and help showcase the talent and the work of students, faculty and guest artists.
 Conservatory partnerships provide opportunities to expose students to the workplace.

 The CNSMD Lyon is part of a network of fifty higher education institutions through the Erasmus exchange and also increases the projects with institutions outside Europe (in: Montreal, Bogota, Beirut).
 It has, for its projects and those of students, patronage of the SACEM, the Adams SPEDIDAM Patronage and Musical Société Générale, and for his actions at the international support of the Convention Cultures France, Region and DRAC Rhône-Alpes.